-These 17 projects have been awarded funding through the Colmcille 1500 Grant Scheme which was set up to to support community projects that contribute to the 1500th commemorations.
-The grants are administered by Donegal County Council and Derry City & Strabane District Council as part of the programme funded by the North West Development Fund and Creative Ireland.
+These 18 projects were awarded funding through the Colmcille 1500 Grant Scheme which was set up to support community projects that contributed to the 1500th commemorations.
+The grants were administered by Donegal County Council and Derry City & Strabane District Council as part of the programme funded by the North West Development Fund and Creative Ireland.

 Click on the project title to open the online content in a new tab.